What Happens to a Spermatid to Change it Into a Sperm Cell?

 During spermiogenesis, the round spermatid undergoes two consecutive nuclear divisions known as meiosis.
 Each meiotic division produces four haploid cells, each with half the number of chromosomes of the original cell.
 The resulting four cells are called sperms and are able to fertilize an egg, thereby initiating embryogenesis.
 Meiosis is a form of cell division that differs from mitosis in that it does not involve replication of the DNA.
 It is divided into prophase, metaphase, anaphase, and telophase.
 The telophase phase of meiosis resembles the final stage of mitosis, except that the sister chromatids are separated rather than being split into identical halves.

-Zobacz też: What Does Sperm in Urine Indicate?
+Zobacz też: Where Does Sperm Go After Menopause?

 After completing meiosis, the haploid spermatid rests for a while.
 During this time, a process called interkinesis occurs.
 During this phase, the nuclear membrane in each of the two resulting cells reforms.
 The spindle also disintegrates, allowing the chromosomes to separate evenly.